1. Overview

 2. Flexible working arrangements

-Certain employees who are parents or carers have the statutory right to make a flexible working request.
-To be eligible a person must:
+All employees have the statutory right to make a flexible working request.
+To be eligible, they must:

 Types of flexible working requests